The Differences Between IVF and ICSI

 Is IVF and ICSI the same?

 In most steps except one step, embryo development, they are the same!
-But your fertility specialist, after weighing all impacting factors, observing tests and evaluations, and finding what is interfering with your efforts to a successful pregnancy, will suggest IVF or ICSI procedures!
+But your fertility specialist, after analysis all impacting factors, observing tests and evaluations, and finding what is interfering with your efforts to a successful pregnancy, will suggest IVF or ICSI procedures!

 The IVF Process: A Step-by-Step Guide